 So they’ll make fun of the kid with the lazy eye.
 They’ll tell someone he or she is retarded because they don’t understand the kid’s behavior.
 They’ll shun someone for not being pretty or call somebody fat because they think it’s the worst thing anyone can be.
 Since they are so into their own standards of beauty and perfection, they quickly find what they perceive as imperfection in others.
 Yet, they don’t notice their own shortcomings.

-I once heard a child ask this about one of my adult relatives.
+adult relatives.
 “Why is (so and so) always making fun of people?”